Jean-Charles de Borda

 Jean-Charles, chevalier de Borda (4 May 1733 – 19 February 1799) was a French mathematician, physicist, and Navy officer.
+He invented the Borda count system for elections, which served as basis to other voting systems.
+He is also known for the Borda–Carnot equation in fluid dynamics and his instruments to define the metre based on the arc measurement of Delambre and Méchain.

 Biography

+Early years and education

 Borda was born in the city of Dax to Jean‐Antoine de Borda and Jeanne‐Marie Thérèse de Lacroix.

 In 1756, Borda wrote Mémoire sur le mouvement des projectiles, a product of his work as a military engineer.
 For that, he was elected to the French Academy of Sciences in 1764.

+American Revolutionary War

 Borda was a mariner and a scientist, spending time in the Caribbean testing out advances in chronometers.
 Between 1777 and 1778, he participated in the American Revolutionary War.
 In 1781, he was put in charge of several vessels in the French Navy.
 In 1782, he was captured by the English, and was returned to France shortly after.

+Hydraulic engineering

 He returned as an engineer in the French Navy, making improvements to waterwheels and pumps.
+In 1766 he derived the losses in a water pipe due to sudden expansion, which is now described by the Borda–Carnot equation named after him.

 He was appointed as France's Inspector of Naval Shipbuilding in 1784, and with the assistance of the naval architect Jacques-Noël Sané in 1786 introduced a massive construction programme to revitalise the French navy based on the standard designs of Sané.

+Research

 In 1770, Borda formulated a ranked preferential voting system that is referred to as the Borda count.
 The French Academy of Sciences used Borda's method to elect its members for about two decades until it was quashed by Napoleon Bonaparte who insisted that his own method be used after he became president of the Académie in 1801.
 The Borda count is in use today in some academic institutions, competitions and several political jurisdictions.
 The Borda count has also served as a basis for other methods such as the Quota Borda system, Black's method and Nanson's method.

 In 1778, he published his method of reducing lunar distance for computing the longitude, still regarded as the best of several similar mathematical procedures for navigation and position fixing in pre-chronometer days.
 They were used, for example, by Lewis and Clark to measure their latitude and longitude during their exploration of the North-western United States.

 Another of his contributions is his construction of the standard metre, basis of the metric system to correspond to the arc measurement of Delambre and Méchain.

-As an instrument maker, he improved the reflecting circle (invented by Tobias Mayer) and the repeating circle (invented by his assistant, Etienne Lenoir), the latter used to measure the meridian arc from Dunkirk to Barcelona by Delambre and Méchain.
+As an instrument maker, he improved the reflecting circle (invented by Tobias Mayer) and the repeating circle (invented by his assistant, Etienne Lenoir), the latter used to measure the meridian arc from Dunkirk to Barcelona by Jean Baptiste Joseph Delambre and Pierre Méchain.